dullroar/ten-steps-to-linux-survival/README.md

 0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.
 ```

 In this case there was nothing to upgrade.

+**Note:** In the example above I used `apt-get dist-upgrade`.
+There is also an `apt-get upgrade` command. `apt-get dist-upgrade` will resolve any new dependencies and download new packages if needed, but ***it may also remove packages it considers no longer needed.*** `apt-get upgrade` simply performs an in-place upgrade of already-installed packages and in no case will install new or remove unneeded packages.
+Which is appropriate for you will depend on your circumstances.
+You can use the `--simulate` parameter with either to have `apt-get` show you what it would do without actually doing it.

 And the final common command is obviously to install a package:

 ``` bash
 ~ $ sudo apt-get install traceroute